-I’ve mentioned before that D&D 5e is really lax in its “requirements” for party composition.
-In fact, my long-running home game had been playing without a healer for two years before one of them rerolled recently.
+I’ve mentioned before that D&D 5e is lax in its “requirements” for party composition.
+My long-running home game had been playing without a healer for two years before one of them rerolled recently.
 You can design encounters and campaigns to fit whatever party your players wish to play.

 Tanking isn’t necessary, but as I said, many people find it fun.

 Let’s learn how can we suit ourselves up in a role that’s a) not required and b) very different to play in a tabletop RPG as compared to a video game.

 Tanking has always been a role that consists of two parts.
 The first is a character that can soak a lot of enemy attacks and/or damage.
 They use themselves to mitigate the damage that their allies might take, even if it hurts them in the process.

 This first part is really easy to imagine, plan, and act out in TTRPGs like D&D 5e.
 You could make a heavily armored fighter that’s got plenty of health.
 Maybe high AC isn’t your thing?
 That’s fine, roll up a barbarian and tank using your massive amount of HP and damage resistances.

 There are tons of different builds and options to create a tank or tanky character.
 So many that I doubt I could list them all in this article.